w04m1/schedule-hack/README.md

 # <img src="public/icons/icon48.png" width="45" align="left"> Schedule Hack(no not really)

+No explanation, otherwise it defeats the purpose :)

 ## Features
 - No more blind registering

 ## Install

-Get the latest version from [releases page](https://github.com/w04m1/schedule-hack/releases)
+Get the latest version from [releases page](https://github.com/w04m1/schedule-hack/releases) (instructions included)

 ---